BrokenSource/Pyaket/website/get/tools/rust.md

 icon: simple/rust
 ---

+!!! warning
+    This section is outdated and needs a cleanup/rewrite:

+    - Cross compilation to MacOS needs an SDK
+    - Rust is now auto-provided by [Rustbin](https://github.com/BrokenSource/Rustbin)

 📦 Pyaket uses the rust programming language for its core functionality.

 <b><span class="the">D</span>eveloping</b> or compiling rust projects requires a toolchain - collection of a compiler, project manager, standard library, and other tools.
 Luckily, the official installation method [rustup](https://www.rust-lang.org/tools/install) manages it all for you, including cross compilation (except for a few external dependencies).